 Do you think some of these metrics may not be applicable to your business and campaigns?
 Please share your concerns in the comments below and I will be glad to explain further.

 Alternatively, you could also ask for a Free Audit of your PPC Campaigns today.
-Our PPC audit report could help you understand these metric in real life scenarios and even go a step further in explaining how much you could have saved if you tracked these PPC metrics.
+Our PPC audit report could help you understand these metrics in real-life scenarios and even go a step further in explaining how much you could have saved if you tracked these PPC metrics.